Jorbnc/SCMX1_vids/eoq_vid_01.md

 ## Discuss the origins of the EOQ formula.

-<span style="color:green">(aquí podría animar una línea temporal con imágenes. e.g. Foto de Harris, etc.)</span>.

-Ford Whitman Harris, an American Production Engineer, introduced the EOQ model in 1913.
-His paper, *"How many parts to make at once?"*, published in *"Factory, The Magazine of Management,"* laid the groundwork for the subsequent development of lot sizing theories and models.
-So, yes, the EOQ model is 100 years old!
+In 1913, Ford Whitman Harris, an American Production Engineer, introduced the EOQ model through his paper *"How many parts to make at once?"*, published in *"Factory, The Magazine of Management"*.

-Harris's EOQ model emerged from his understanding of manufacturing processes and costs, emphasizing the need to balance the less visible inventory expenses, such as capital interest and depreciation, against the more apparent ordering or setup costs.
+His work emerged from his understanding of manufacturing processes and costs, emphasizing the need to balance the less visible inventory expenses, such as capital interest and depreciation, against the more apparent ordering or setup costs.

 Following the initial publication, various adaptations of the EOQ formula were proposed.

-<span style="color:green">(aquí podría animar otros modelos importantes (Wagner-Whitin) surgiendo en el tiempo, hasta finalizar en la explosión de modelos en la actualidad.)</span>.

 However, Harris's fundamental approach remained the standard for order-quantity analysis for decades.

-## Its development over time and current relevance in supply chain management.
-[nowadays, the model is taught in introductory operations management and scm courses and serves as foundational knowledge for more advanced models]

 # But what is the Economic Order Quantity?

 ## A simple definition of EOQ.
 [...]
 Harris represented the trade-off between ordering and holding costs using mathematical cost functions.
-## The importance of EOQ in inventory management and cost minimization.
-Foo foo

-# The EOQ Model

 ## Present the most basic version of the EOQ formula.
 Foo